sailfish-os-apps/harbour-dyncal/README.md

 ## Extensions' support

-You can simply customize the icons (to change icon pack or add your own holidays) by following [https://github.com/fravaccaro/harbour-dyncal/wiki/Extensions](these steps).
+You can simply customize the icons (to change icon pack or add your own holidays) by following [these steps](https://github.com/fravaccaro/harbour-dyncal/wiki/Extensions).